ArchieCall/AccurateSleepOld/README.md

   * in emergency_mode the computer recommends appropriate actions to alleviate the anomoly
   * who cares if the computer is using 29% of its resources while dealing with the anomoly
   * in this scenario, the regular Julia sleep() function is not up to the task, while sleep_ns() should handle it with ease
+* ***toy example involving attempts by Nascar to make interesting racing on high speed restrictor plate tracks***
+  * Nascar has for years used restrictor plates on high banked 2.5 mile tracks as a method of keeping maximum speeds down
+  * the restrictor plates make the cars all about equal in power and the vaccum effect at high speeds sucks all the cars up tight
+  * dkdkdk

 -------------